What are anabolic steroids?

 - Compromising your finances to support your habit

 - Continuing use of the drug despite adverse physical reactions

 - Continuing use of the drug despite significant problems with your family

 - Ignoring responsibilities in your life in favour of using steroids

-Though anabolic steroids provide many desirable physical attributes, prolonged use of the drug may disrupt hormonal balances in the body, and as a result, the user may experience a wide range of withdrawal symptoms when they stop taking the drug (such as depression and suicidal thoughts).
+Though anabolic steroids provide many desirable physical attributes, prolonged use of the drug may disrupt hormonal balances in the body.
+As a result, the user may experience a wide range of withdrawal symptoms when they stop taking the drug (such as depression and suicidal thoughts).

 What are the medical uses of anabolic steroids?

 Several conditions require the use of anabolic steroids, such as:

 - Muscle loss as a result of disease